 (b) after the Senior Discharge Date, the Junior Creditors.

-"Inter-Group Material Contract" has the meaning given to that term in the Senior Facility Agreement.
+"Inter-Group Material Contract" means each of the Capacity and Tolling Agreement and the Financial Hedge Swap.

 "Inter-Group Material Contract Liabilities" means all present and future liabilities (actual or contingent) payable or owing by the Borrower (including fees and expenses) to the Counterparties or either of them pursuant to the Inter-Group Material Contracts, whether or not matured and whether or not liquidated, together with: